SSW1 to SSW2 in Japan: Roadmap, Requirements, Exams and Employer Checklist

 Q3.
 Does SSW No. 2 automatically lead to permanent residence?

 No. SSW No. 2 may support a longer-term residence plan, but permanent residence is not automatic.
-Income, tax payment, pension, health insurance, conduct, residence history, and family circumstances must be reviewed.
+Income, tax payment, pension, health insurance, conduct, residence history and family circumstances must be reviewed separately.

 Q4.
 Is a Registered Support Organization needed for SSW No. 2?

-- Checking possibility of transition from SSW No. 1 to No. 2
+- Checking the possibility of transition from SSW No. 1 to No. 2.

 Consultation for SSW No. 2 transition and RSO services